CleverCloud/doc.clever-cloud.com/deploy/addon/jenkins.md

 By default, Jenkins provides a few Docker images that embed this agent.
 The agent will then connect to Jenkins to receive jobs orders.

-You can find more details on the default [Jenkins Inbout agent](https://hub.docker.com/r/jenkins/inbound-agent/) Docker image.
+You can find more details on the default [Jenkins Inbound agent](https://hub.docker.com/r/jenkins/inbound-agent/) Docker image.
 Jenkins also provides various base images with pre-installed tools for some CI workflows on [Docker Hub](https://hub.docker.com/u/jenkins).

 If you have specific needs, you must create your own Docker image with the Jenkins Inbound Agent.